 - Find an interesting background, brick or rock walls are great and so are trees and other natural objects (avoid a white wall)

 - Outdoor pictures will always produce the best lighting (in fact, usually far better)

-- Turn your body to the side slightly (don’t position yourself straight on)
+- Turn your shoulders and body to the side slightly (don’t position yourself straight on)

-- Wear something professional, like what you would wear to a job interview (also acceptable or good would be a lab coat)
+- Wear something professional, like what you would wear to a job interview (also acceptable or good for clinical jobs would be a lab coat)

 - Practice your smile in the mirror ahead of time – relaxed and genuine are the look you want to achieve

 - Take lots of pictures and have a friend help you narrow down the best

 Again, this is a personal decision.
 There are a lot of good reasons to do it and results to back them up.
 But there are also certain times and circumstances when you need to go without.
 Think it through carefully for you.
 If you are still on the fence, have one with and one without.